Legal Counsel Office of Legal Obligations- Associate

 Strong interpersonal skills, team oriented and ability to prioritize workload.

-Ability to comprehensively and concisely summarize the status of legal developments in a plain and simple manner for distribution to business and legal senior members globally Portuguese is not required, but is desirable.
+Ability to comprehensively and concisely summarize the status of legal developments in a plain and simple manner, in the languages required, for distribution to business and legal senior members globally.

 Experience researching and analyzing laws, rules, and regulations.